ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

    // MARK: Datastore
    ```

-This will be the section of the code where you implement all Cloudant Sync datstore functionality.
+This will be the section of the code where you implement all Cloudant Sync datastore functionality.

 **To implement datastore initialization**, in `MealTableViewController.swift`, append the following code in the section `MARK: Datastore`: